wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 4.4.8 =
+* Updated: QueryLoader updated from 2.1 to 2.8.3
+* Updated: jQuery Superfish Menu Plugin updated from 1.4.8 to 1.7.3

 = 4.4.7 =
-* Removed: Deleted some unused scripts.
+* Removed: Deleted some unused scripts

 = 4.4.6 =
 * Fixed: Patched several small CSS errors